School Refusal Masterclass

 Propsych is proud to announce a very special event, the School Refusal Masterclass; an intensive, experiential, full day event, designed to equip you with the practical and effective tools to drive and implement a whole school approach to managing issues of school refusal.
 School refusal is a serious mental health issue.
 It’s prognosis remains poorer than nearly all other mental health issues in young people.
 School refusing students who do not return to school suffer serious disadvantage and long term implications.
 There is an urgent need for schools to address the problem.

-Building on Propsych’s Understanding, Treating & Managing School Refusal Workshop, the Masterclass is designed specially for past attendees who want to take their knowledge of school refusal to the next level and initiative genuine and lasting change in the way that your school manages issues of school refusal.
+Building on Propsych’s Understanding, Treating & Managing School Refusal Workshop, the Masterclass is designed specially for past attendees who want to take their knowledge of school refusal to the next level and initiate genuine and lasting change in the way that your school manages issues of school refusal.

 The School Refusal Masterclass is designed for people who have attended the Understanding, Treating & Managing School Refusal Workshop or, who have a solid knowledge base of school refusal.
 If applying for this workshop without having completed the Understanding, Treating & Managing School Refusal Workshop please contact Propsych to clarify: email@example.com